Muslims begin annual Hajj in sweltering heat against backdrop of war concerns

 In India, home to a large Muslim minority, pilgrimage planning has proceeded largely as normal, but high fuel prices have pushed up travel costs for pilgrims.

-In response to the US-Israeli attacks, Iran has launched retaliatory strikes and the conflict widened; a fragile ceasefire was then reached in April.
+In response to the US-Israeli attacks, Iran has launched retaliatory strikes and the conflict widened.
+A fragile ceasefire was reached in April.

 In Saudi Arabia, pilgrims have been doing the ritual circuit around the Kaaba since arriving in Mecca over recent days.
-Pilgrims who make their way to Mina will camp in the vast tent city and pray and worship.
+Pilgrims in Mina will camp there and pray and worship.

 On Tuesday, in what is considered the pinnacle of the pilgrimage, the pilgrims will stand on the plain of Arafat, where they praise God, plead for forgiveness and make supplications.
 Many carry prayer requests from loved ones and raise their hands in worship with tears streaming down their faces.